wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
-- Aug 2023, our work on _Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_ was accepted by IEEE Transactions on Geoscience and Remote Sensing.
+- Aug 2023, our work on _Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_ was published by IEEE Transactions on Geoscience and Remote Sensing.

 - Nov 2022, our Project on _Algorithms Study on Early Diagnosis Systems for  Neurodegenerative Disease_ was funded by the Natural Science Foundation of Shenzhen; total: 1.5 million CNY.